rabbitmq/rabbitmq-website/site/management.md

 The CORS pre-flight requests are cached by the browser.
 The management plugin defines a timeout of 30 minutes by default.
-The value can be changes.
+The value can be changed.
 It is configured in seconds:

 <pre class="lang-ini">
 management.cors.allow_origins.1 = https://origin1.org